zzonyo/trust-docs-test/source/index.html.md

 - Data type： use JSON to transmit data

--All request data has fixed format.
+- All request data has fixed format.
 Please note that Huobi Swap API document will only focus on data illustration in non-fixed format.

 > Request data format is laid out as below: